Last updated: ET

 Learn about what you should do and how we can help if you are arrested or detained abroad.

-Canada and the United Kingdom are signatories to the Convention on the Transfer of Sentenced Persons (Council of Europe).
+Canada and the United Kingdom are signatories to the Convention on the Transfer of Sentenced Persons.
 This enables a Canadian imprisoned in the United Kingdom to request a transfer to a Canadian prison to complete a sentence.
 The transfer requires the agreement of both Canadian and British authorities.

 You must carry adequate photo identification, such as a passport or residency permit, at all times.
 Keep a photocopy of your passport in case it is lost or seized.